-In this article, we cover the Ohio laws surrounding cannabis and provide you with an all-around guide to finding quality products in the state whether you decide to shop online or locally.
+In this article, we cover the Ohio laws surrounding cannabis and provide an all-around guide to finding quality products in the state, whether you decide to shop online or locally.

 Is CBD Oil Legal in Ohio?

-The state of Ohio only accepts hemp-derived CBD oil under the new federal law, but marijuana and its derivatives are prohibited for recreational use.
+Yes.
+The state of Ohio accepts hemp-derived CBD oil under the new federal law, but marijuana and its derivatives are prohibited for recreational use.
 Only qualifying patients can obtain marijuana-derived CBD.

 Why does the state of Ohio have different laws for hemp and marijuana?